Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Schedulers

 \subsubsection{\textbf{MaGNAS}}

 The \ac{MaGNAS} is another scheduler that uses an evolutionary algorithm, but developed for vision \ac{GNN}.
 Compared to GPU-only execution, \ac{MaGNAS} is able to reduce latency by a factor of 1.57 and increase efficiency by a factor of 3.38 on the Xavier device.
-It utilizes a two-step evolutionary algorithm, one to optimize the architecture of the \ac{GNN} and another to carry out the layer mapping based on the performance modeling.
-During architecture optimization, the different generations of the architecture are evaluated on a fitness function that considers accuracy, latency and energy.
-After ranking them, some are eliminated and the remaining undergo mutation and crossover to get a new generation.
+It utilizes a two-step evolutionary algorithm to optimize the architecture of the \ac{GNN} and perform the layer mapping based on the performance modeling.
+During architecture optimization, the different generations of architecture are evaluated on a fitness function that considers accuracy, latency, and energy.
+After ranking them, some are eliminated, and the remaining undergo mutation and crossover to get a new generation.
 The process continues until the search budget is reached.
-The same process is carried out for identifying the ideal hardware partitioning.
-Similar to Map-and-Conquer, it allows the user to set an energy consumption threshold and a latency threshold \cite{MaGNAS}.
+The exact process is carried out to identify the ideal hardware partitioning.
+Similar to Map-and-Conquer, it allows the user to set an energy consumption and latency threshold \cite{MaGNAS}.
 It does not consider the memory contention as part of the fitness function.